-2212
+Decemi 01,

 2012 2011

 Balance beginning January 1 \$ 2,446 \$ 1,941

 Additions for tax positions of prior years 209 1,289

 Additions based on tax positions related to current year 45 148

 Settlements (113) (932)

 Lapse of statute of limitations (548)

 Currency movement \$ (77) \$

 Balance ending December 31 \$ 1,962 \$ 2,446

 Undistributed earnings of our foreign subsidiaries amounted to \$138.6 million at December 31, 2012 and \$121.2 million at December 31, 2011.
 During our fiscal year ended December 31, 2012, we repatriated no cash to the U.S. During 2011 we repatriated approximately \$36.9 million to the U.S. of which \$4.0 million was from our Dutch operating subsidiary, for which undistributed earnings are not considered to be indefinitely reinvested.
 During 2010, one of our U.S. subsidiaries, Leslie Controls Inc., filed for bankruptcy under the U.S. Bankruptcy Code in order to resolve its exposure to asbestos litigation.
 As part of the bankruptcy settlement we were required to make payments during 2011 of approximately \$76.6 million to a trust established under Section 542 of the U.S. Bankruptcy Code.
 In anticipation of this one time bankruptcy funding requirement we remitted foreign earnings of approximately \$36.9 million to be used for a portion of this bankruptcy funding.
-We also utilized additional borrowings on our 2011 Credit Facility, which provides for a \$300.0 million revolving line of credit and a \$15.0 million accordion feature to meet the bankruptcy trust payment.
-We believe that the non-Dutch repatriation was a unique, one time event, and do not expect any similar repatriations to the U.S. income taxes (subject to an adjustment for foreign tax credits) and withholding taxes payable to the various foreign countries.
+We also utilized additional borrowings on our 2011 Credit Facility, which provides for a \$300.0 million revolving line of credit and a \$150.0 million accordion feature to meet the bankruptcy trust payment.
+We believe that the non-Dutch repatriation was a unique, one time event, and do not expect any similar repatriations to the U.S. in the foreseeable future.
+Upon distribution of any those earnings, in the form of dividends or otherwise, we will be subject to both U.S. income taxes (subject to an adjustment for foreign tax credits) and withholding taxes payable to the various foreign countries.
 Determination of the amount of U.S. income tax liability that would be incurred is not practicable because of the complexities associated with its hypothetical calculation; however, unrecognized foreign tax credits may be available to reduce some portion of any U.S. income tax liability.
 We believe that our U.S. based subsidiaries, in the aggregate, will generate positive operating cash flows and, in addition we may utilize our 2011 Credit Facility for the cash needs of our U.S. based subsidiaries.
-As a result, we believe that we will not need to repatriate cash from our foreign subsidiaries that are indef
+As a result, we believe that we will not need to repatriate cash from our foreign subsidiaries that are indefinitely reinvested.